simonmittag/p0d/README.md

 #### exec.mode
 `binary` or `decimal` for MiB or MB units in reporting

+#### exec.durationsSeconds
+run pod for `n` seconds.
+Defaults to `10`

+#### exec.threads
+use `n` threads to make parallel calls to the server.
+Defaults to `1`

+#### exec.connections
+use a pool of maximum `n` connections.
+Defaults to `16`.
+Make sure your OS supports sufficient open file descriptors before settings this to a very high value.
+Set this to a similar size as `exec.threads` to avoid large amounts of threads competing for few connection resources.

 #### exec.spacingMillis
 artificial spacing in milliseconds, introduced before sending each request.
 Defaults to `0`